cmoffroad/osm-guidelines/README.md

 - Add to the last node of the road [noexit=yes](https://wiki.openstreetmap.org/wiki/Key:noexit) when there was no possibility to travel further.
 This prevents other mappers to have do more ground survey to find out.
 - Use [fixme=continue](https://wiki.openstreetmap.org/wiki/Key:fixme) when the road continues but you haven’t been able to map it, and optionally describe the reason if there was any obstacle. e.g. [fixme=continue. tree blocking the way.](https://wiki.openstreetmap.org/wiki/Key:fixme)

-### Indicate how traffic goes through waterway crossings:
+### Indicate how vehicles go through waterway crossings:

 - If the [waterway](https://wiki.openstreetmap.org/wiki/Key:waterway) (stream or river) is missing, add a small section crossing the road.
-- Add [ford=yes](https://wiki.openstreetmap.org/wiki/Key:ford) at the node intersection when traffic must cross the river/stream.
+- Add [ford=yes](https://wiki.openstreetmap.org/wiki/Key:ford) at the node intersection when vehicles must cross the river/stream.
 - Add a [bridge=yes](https://wiki.openstreetmap.org/wiki/Key:bridge) + [layer=1](https://wiki.openstreetmap.org/wiki/Key:layer) road segment when traffic can go over a bridge.

 ### Use the appropriate text tag